 Ms. Brooks served for about a year before becoming Director of SPLC’s Civil Rights Memorial Center, a position that does not appear among the six-digit salaries of the SPLC’s top executives.

-Ms. Brooks made way for Teaching Tolerance’s current director, Maureen Costello:
+Ms. Brooks kept the seat warm during the interregnum, making way for Teaching Tolerance’s current director, Maureen Costello:

 So much for diversity at Teaching Tolerance.